What is Place-Based Education?

 On a statewide level, NEMIGLSI is supported by the Great Lakes Stewardship Initiative.
 This organization, funded by the Great Lakes Fishery Trust, supports Place-Based education efforts throughout the state of Michigan by funding and supporting regional hubs, such as NEMIGLSI.

 Here in northeast Michigan, many schools and community partners are involved in NEMIGLSI projects, which reflect partnerships among in-school educators, local, state, and federal agencies, universities, non-profit conservation and community organizations, non-formal education programs, and representatives from area businesses and industry.
-Currently there are 11 funded projects throughout northeast Michigan.
+Currently there are 37 associated projects throughout northeast Michigan.
 Any schools the six county area are invited to join the initiative!